FakeNameSE/CS_126_Final_Project/DEVELOPMENT.md

 - [x] Mitigate issues with gaps left in trail of pen with linear interpolation.
 - [x] Create an interface to change brush color.
 - [x] Add interface to change stroke thickness.
+- [x] Connect stroke thickness and color to actual brush strokes.
 - [x] Add methods to parse and load the JSON data.
 - [] Cleanly handle absent data in the JSON file if necessary.
 - [] Implement useful error handling for these methods.